Almerc/almerc.github.io/_posts/2015-03-22-PedalProject.md

 title: Soldering and Screaming
 ---

 Guitar stompboxes were once an addiction of mine.
-Collecting and building a monster pedal board to experiment and combine effects, often resulting in a cacophony of psychadelic noise, was a lot of fun and I spent an obscene amount of money trying to build my dream setup for jamming on.
+Collecting and building a monster pedal board to experiment and combine effects, often resulting in a cacophony of ridiculous noise, was a lot of fun and I spent an obscene amount of money trying to build my dream setup for jamming on.
 Recently I came across a website for pedal kits [Fuzzdogs pedal parts](http://shop.pedalparts.co.uk/) and was interested to get inside the stompbox and learn a bit how they work , improve my soldering skills and hopefully end up with a useable Tubescreamer to play with.

 The [Tubescreamer](http://shop.pedalparts.co.uk/Tube_Screamer_TS808__TS9/p847124_7462506.aspx) kit I received is modeled on  the Ibanez TS808 and TS9 ,Stevie Ray Vaughan signature sound, which go for around £150.
 If I could put one together for £35 (including the case) and get close to that sound it'd be a bargain and the knowledge would be invaluable if I needed to repair or do a mod project in future.